mtraynham/pureport-docs/dev_guide/pureport_cli.rst

 ---------------

-Once the Pureport CLI has been installed you will need to create your Pureport Fabric API key to use with the comamnd line interface.
+Once the Pureport CLI has been installed you will need to create your Pureport Fabric API key to use with the command line interface.

 Login the `Pureport Console <https://console.pureport.com>`_ and select ``API Keys`` from the left hand navigation bar.
 Once there, click on the ``+`` sign